firozkhan18/technologies-notes/core-java-basics-1.md

 ### Comparator vs Comparable in Java

-Comparators and comparable in Java are two interfaces which is used to implement sorting in Java.
-It’s often required to sort objects stored in any collection classes like ArrayList, HashSet or in Array and that time we need to use either  compare() or  compareTo() method defined in java.util.Comparator and java.lang.Comparable.
+Comparators and Comparable in Java are two interfaces used to implement sorting.
+It’s often required to sort objects stored in any collection classes like `ArrayList`, `HashSet`, or in an array, and that's when we need to use either the `compare()` or `compareTo()` method defined in `java.util.Comparator` and `java.lang.Comparable`.

-Here are some of the common differences, which is worth remembering to answer this question if asked during a telephonic or face to face interview:
+Here are some common differences:

+1. **Package Location**:
-- 1) Comparator in Java is defined in java.util package while Comparable interface in Java is defined in java.lang package, which very much says that Comparator should be used as an utility to sort objects which Comparable should be provided by default.
+   - `Comparator` in Java is defined in the `java.util` package, while the `Comparable` interface is defined in the `java.lang` package, indicating that `Comparator` should be used as a utility to sort objects, while `Comparable` should be provided by default.

+2. **Method Signature**:
-- 2) Comparator interface in Java has method public int compare (Object o1, Object o2) which returns a negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second.
-While Comparable interface has method public int compareTo(Object o) which returns a negative integer, zero, or a positive integer as this object is less than, equal to, or greater than the specified object.
+   - The `Comparator` interface has the method `public int compare(Object o1, Object o2)`, which returns a negative integer, zero, or a positive integer depending on whether the first argument is less than, equal to, or greater than the second.
+   - The `Comparable` interface has the method `public int compareTo(Object o)`, which does the same comparison but compares "this" reference with the specified object.

+3. **Logical Difference**:
-- 3) If you see then logical difference between these two is Comparator in Java compare two objects provided to him, while Comparable interface compares "this" reference with the object specified.
-I have shared lot of tips on how to override compareTo() method and avoid some common mistakes programmer makes while implementing Comparable interface.
+   - `Comparator` compares two objects provided to it, while `Comparable` compares the "this" reference with the specified object.

+4. **Natural Ordering**:
-- 4) Comparable in Java is used to implement natural ordering of object.
-In Java API String, Date and wrapper classes implements Comparable interface.Its always good practice to override compareTo() for value objects.
+   - `Comparable` is used to implement the natural ordering of objects.
+In the Java API, classes like `String`, `Date`, and wrapper classes implement the `Comparable` interface.
+It’s good practice to override `compareTo()` for value objects.

+5. **Sorting Collections**:
-- 5) If any class implement Comparable interface in Java then collection of that object either List or Array can be sorted automatically by using  Collections.sort() or Arrays.sort() method and object will be sorted based on there natural order defined by CompareTo method.
+   - If a class implements the `Comparable` interface, collections of that object, either `List` or `Array`, can be sorted automatically using `Collections.sort()` or `Arrays.sort()`, and objects will be sorted based on their natural order defined by the `compareTo()` method.

+6. **Usage in Sorted Collections**:
-- 6) Objects which implement Comparable in Java  can be used as keys in a SortedMap like TreeMap or elements in a SortedSet  for example TreeSet, without specifying any Comparator.
+   - Objects that implement `Comparable` can be used as keys in a `SortedMap` like `TreeMap` or elements in a `SortedSet` like `TreeSet`, without specifying any `Comparator`.

 These were combination of some theoretical and practical differences between Comparator and Comparator interface in Java.
 It does help you to decide when to use Comparator vs Comparable but things will be more clear when we some best practices around using both of these interfaces.

-Now let’s see an example of Comparator in Java:

-Example of using Comparator and Comparable in Java
+### Example of using Comparator and Comparable in Java

-So in Summary if you want to sort objects based on natural order then use Comparable in Java and if you want to sort on some other attribute of object then use Comparator in Java.
-Now to understand these concepts lets see an example or real life coding:
+In summary, if you want to sort objects based on natural order, use `Comparable`, and if you want to sort on some other attribute of an object, use `Comparator`.
+Let’s see a real-life coding example:

-- 1) There is class called Person, sort the Person based on person_id, which is primary key in database
+1. **Person Class**: Sort the `Person` based on `person_id`, which is the primary key in the database.
-- 2) Sort the Person based on there name.
+2. **Sort by Name**: Sort the `Person` based on their name.

-For a Person class, sorting based on person_id can be treated as natural order sorting and sorting based on name field can be implemented using Comparator interface.
-To sort based on person_id we need to implement compareTo() method.
+For a `Person` class, sorting based on `person_id` can be treated as natural order sorting, while sorting based on the name field can be implemented using the `Comparator` interface.
+To sort based on `person_id`, we need to implement the `compareTo()` method.

 ```java
 public class Person implements Comparable {
     private int person_id;